UK Labour Pitches New Energy Policy In Election Battle - UrduPoint

 "There will be new jobs, tens of thousands of new jobs, created by the transition to renewable energy, and by locating GB Energy in Scotland, it makes Scotland the centre of that."

-Starmer earlier told BBC radio that a Labour government will borrow £8 billion ($10.
+Starmer earlier told BBC radio that a Labour government would borrow £8 billion ($10.

-6 billion) to inject into the entity, while private investors will be sought for up to three times that amount.
+6 billion) to inject into the entity, while private investors would be sought for up to three times that amount.

-Labour has also said funding will come through a "proper" windfall tax on oil and gas companies.
+Labour has also said funding would come through a "proper" windfall tax on oil and gas companies.

-Labour says GB Energy will invest in domestic power sources, securing energy supplies and lowering electricity and gas prices that rocketed after key producer Russia's 2022 invasion of Ukraine.
+Labour says GB Energy would invest in domestic power sources, securing energy supplies and lowering electricity and gas prices that rocketed after key producer Russia's 2022 invasion of Ukraine.

-It will initially invest in wind, solar and other projects, bidding to make Scotland a world leader in new technologies like floating offshore wind, hydrogen, and carbon capture and storage.
+It would initially invest in wind, solar and other projects, bidding to make Scotland a world leader in new technologies like floating offshore wind, hydrogen, and carbon capture and storage.

-The party argues the plans will lower energy bills and curb reliance on foreign, sometimes hostile, producers such as Russia, with taxpayers reaping some of the sector's profits.
+The party argues the plans would lower energy bills and curb reliance on foreign, sometimes hostile, producers such as Russia, with taxpayers reaping some of the sector's profits.

 Sunak said the plans were "completely unachievable".